Dyknow's Class History feature enables Dyknow Teachers to:

 - By date (range)

-- To change the date range, click the Date menu and either select one of the pre-set date range options, or set your own Custom Range.
+- To view Class History data for a specific date (range), click the Date menu and either select one of the pre-set date range options, or set your own Custom Range.

 - To select only one day,